Prologue – All Things Definitional

 - Be legal, reliable and appropriate.

-- You grant the Company the right to use any User-Generated Content posted to the gigl Platform.
+- You grant the Company the right to use any User-Generated Content posted to the gigl Platform (as an Employer and/or Gigler) for marketing purposes, including applications made and Gig-Jobs posted.
 This is through the fancy form of an “non-exclusive, worldwide, perpetual, irrevocable, royalty-free, unrestricted” license you grant to the Company by becoming a User.
 You may withdraw this at any time by deleting your Account and the gigl Platform, and informing us in writing to email@example.com.

 - You agree to waive any and all rights to the Media you provide and grant us a non-exclusive, worldwide, perpetual, irrevocable, royalty free, unrestricted license to:

-- Exhibit, distribute, display, transmit and broadcast your Media in any form and on any platform;
+- Exhibit, distribute, display, transmit and broadcast your Media in any form and on any platform (including to third parties);

 - Use likenesses of your Media on any platform;